-72.1 Authority of Magistrate Judges (Amended January 1, 2023)
+72.1 Authority of Magistrate Judges (Amended January 1, 2024)

 - (a) A full-time Magistrate Judge is authorized to exercise all powers and perform all duties permitted by 28 U.S.C. § 636(a), (b), and (c) and any additional duties that are consistent with the Constitution and laws of the United States.
 Part-time Magistrate Judges are authorized to exercise all of those duties, except that only those Magistrate Judges whom the Court specifically designates are authorized to perform duties allowed under 28 U.S.C. § 636(c) and any additional duties consistent with the Constitution and laws of the United States. - (b) Appeal of a Magistrate Decision.
-Any party may file an appeal from a Magistrate Judge's decision of a non-dispositive matter to the District Judge by filing with the Clerk and serving upon all parties their appeal to the decision.
+Any party may file an appeal from a Magistrate Judge's decision of a non-dispositive matter to the assigned District Judge by filing with the Clerk and serving upon all parties their appeal from the decision.
 There is no filing fee.
-The party must file and serve its notice of appeal and appellant's brief within fourteen (14) days after being served with the Magistrate Judge's order, and must specifically designate the order or part of the order from which the party seeks relief and the basis for the appeal.
-The parties shall file all supporting and opposition papers in accordance with L.R.
-7.1(a)(2).
+The party must file and serve its notice of appeal and appellant's brief within fourteen (14) days after being served with the Magistrate Judge's order and must specifically designate the order or part of the order from which the party seeks relief and the basis for the appeal.